crispgm/nvim-go/README.md

 Neovim (from v0.5) embeds a built-in Language Server Protocol (LSP) client.
 And Debug Adapter Protocol (DAP) are also brought into Neovim as a general debugger.
 With the power of them, we are able to easily turn Neovim into a powerful editor.

-`nvim-go` is designed to collaborate with them, provides additional sufficient features, and leverages community toolchains to get Golang development done.
+`nvim-go` is designed to collaborate with them, provides sufficient features, and leverages community toolchains to get Golang development done.

 ## Features